9 min read

 Dedicated load

-Cheaper than full service, with very predictable timing.
+More affordable than full service, with very predictable timing.

 Shared load

-Lower costs & smaller carbon footprint.
+Lower costs and a smaller carbon footprint.

 Less predictable timing than a dedicated load.